Home

 Malaysian and Javanese Language Family

 In Malaysian and Javanese history, you will get to know about Malaysian and Javanese language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Malaysian is a part of Austronesian Family while Javanese is a part of Austronesian Family.
-The subgroup and branch of Malaysian is Not Available and Not Available resp.
-The subgroup and branch of Javanese is Indonesian and Not Available resp.
+The subgroup and branch of Malaysian is and resp.
+The subgroup and branch of Javanese is Indonesian and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Malaysian and Javanese language on Malaysian vs Javanese alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Malaysian vs Javanese Language Rank